c19witness/uk-covid19-inquiry/2022-10-04_module-1/02_Opening_Statement_by_Mr_Keith.rst

 The Inquiry has received eight written submissions in response, one of which is a joint note submitted on behalf of Covid-19 Bereaved Families for Justice and Northern Ireland Covid-19 Bereaved Families for Justice.
 The majority of the remainder of Core Participants have kindly indicated that they don't wish to make oral submissions and have not filed written submissions.

 The written submissions have, obviously, all been circulated around the Core Participants.
-So, my Lady, what I propose to do is to say something about the background to the Inquiry, its commencement and procedures so as to illuminate and highlight the issues which arise for ventilation today.
+So, my Lady, what I propose to do is to say something about the background to the Inquiry, its commencement and procedures so as to illuminate and highlight the issues which arise for :outline:`ventilation` today.

 I don't propose to answer all the points made in the written submissions.
 I will reserve my position in respect of some or all of them until they have been developed by the Core Participants in their oral submissions.